selwynpolit/d9book/README.md

 `ddev ssh` - ssh into container

-`ddev sequelpro` - fire up sql pro already connected!

 `ddev composer <blah>` - run composer in container e.g. `composer install`

 `ddev describe` - show the sql connection ports etc. for connecting sequel pro

-`ddev list` - list sites and urls
+`ddev list -A` - list sites and urls

-`ddev stop --unlist <projectname>` -- remove project from list until ddev start is run for project

 `ddev export-db --f dbdump1.sql.gz`  - Backup the db often so you can recover in a pinch.
 I use dbdump1 and dbdump2 files so I have a way back to my previous db too.